Aladdin (Disney character): In other media

 Aladdin also appears at the Walt Disney Parks and Resorts as a meetable character.
 He is a frequently-seen character, and often accompanied by Jasmine, and occasionally Genie.
 Though he goes barefoot in the film, he wears moccasins in his street rat clothes.
 Aladdin and his fellow characters are mostly found in Adventureland.
 Aladdin, Jasmine, Carpet, Abu and Genie make cameo appearances in the Hong Kong Disneyland version of It's a Small World.

 In the Broadway musical adaptation, Aladdin is played by actor Adam Jacobs.

-Aladdin is referenced in an episode of the 2021 supernatural horror miniseries Midnight Mass.
+Aladdin has a cameo appearance in the short film Once Upon a Studio, where after Maui warns about the meeting of characters from Walt Disney Animation Studios, upon hearing him he goes down the railing of the stairs together with Abu, and when trying to land he ends up slipping on the trolls in the form of rocks.
+Later, he appears along with the rest of the characters in the group photo.